OliverStone01/Studying-SecurityPlus/My-notes/module-5/Security-policies.md

 Two common approaches are waterfall (linear) and agile (iterative which is much faster).

-Every update that is done on a system must go throughChange management.
+Every update that is done on a system must go through change management.
 This is a structured process which ensures updates do not disrupt business operations and must always include a fallback plan for if something goes wrong.